sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **l.
 20: not all the models are process-based; revise?**

-We added changed this to "statistical and processed based models".
+We changed this to "statistical and processed based models".

 **l.
 41: could you delete "uncertainty in", or replace with "estimates of"?
 (Isn't it the timing itself that's important, not the uncertainty in the timing?)**